The Rhythm of Life

 So don’t just have the Spirit; let the Spirit have your schedule.

 We don’t need mystical signs.
 We only need to look at our output.
-The fruit of the Spirit is like the exhaust of a life in alignment.
+The fruit of the Spirit can be described like the exhaust of a life in alignment.
 If the exhaust is toxic, the engine needs realignment.

-This verse was radical in the chaotic, status-driven Roman world and it’s equally radical in our world of digital noise today.
+Our verse was radical in the chaotic, status-driven Roman world and it’s equally radical in our world of digital noise today.
 Every single day, we have thousands of drum beats vying for our attention.
 The Computer algorithm is a major drum beat.
-Greed and hustle culture is another.
+Greed and hustle culture another.
 Political tribalism another.
-And they all sound out, “March to my beat!
+And they all bang out, “March to my beat!
 Be anxious!
 Be outraged!
 Buy this!
 Achieve that!”

 Keeping in step isn’t about massive spiritual heroics.
 A ship doesn’t change course with a violent jerk of the wheel, but by a slight, consistent pressure on the rudder.
 It’s a 1% shift.